Budget/Backpacker Travel Guide: Saint Vincent

 Common Budget Mistakes to Avoid

-Eating only at resort restaurants and tourist areas (typically 100-150% markup over local establishments)
+Eating at hotel restaurants for every meal (typically 200-300% markup over local spots).